 The Department of Natural Resources is currently undergoing a synchronization process for operating permits.
 Permits are normally issued on a five-year term, but to achieve synchronization many permits will need to be issued for less than the full five years allowed by regulation.
 The intent is that all permits within a watershed will move through the Watershed Based Management (WBM) cycle together will all expire in the same fiscal year.
 This will allow further streamlining by placing multiple permits within a smaller geographic area on public notice simultaneously, thereby reducing repeated administrative efforts.
 This will also allow the Department to explore a watershed based permitting effort at some point in the future.
 Renewal applications must continue to be submitted within 180 days of expiration, however, in instances where effluent data from the previous renewal is less than 4 years old, that data may be re-submitted to meet the requirements of the renewal application.
-If the permit provides a schedule of compliance for meeting new water quality based effluent limits beyond the expiration date of the permit at this time, the effective period of the permit would be less than one year in length.
+If the permit provides a schedule of compliance for meeting new water quality based effluent limits beyond the expiration date of the permit, the time remaining in the schedule of compliance will be allotted in the renewed permit.
+With permit synchronization, this permit will expire in the 1st Quarter of calendar year 2018.
+If the Department issues the permit at this time, the effective period of the permit would be less than one year in length.
 To ensure efficient use of Department staff, reduce the Department's permitting back log and to provide better service to the permittee by avoiding another renewal application to be submitted in such a short time period this operating permit will be issued for the maximum timeframe of five years and synced with other permits in the watershed at a later date.